 Simon made a cameo as a Record Producer in the 1977 Woody Allen movie Annie Hall.

-After his first Simon and Garfunkel album Wednesday Morning, 3 AM Simon left for England and established himself as a Folk artist.
+After his first Simon and Garfunkel album Wednesday Morning, 3 AM Simon left for England and established himself as a folk artist.
 In 1966 he was called back to the US when his song "The Sound of Silence" was released with electric instruments overdubbed over the original acoustics, and hit #1 in the US.
-Afterward, he created 4 more albums with Garfunkel: The Sounds of Silence, Parsley, Sage, Rosemary and Thyme, Bookends and Bridge Over Troubled Water.
+Afterward, he created four more albums with Garfunkel: The Sounds of Silence, Parsley, Sage, Rosemary and Thyme, Bookends and Bridge Over Troubled Water.